top of page

 5. Stairs & Access Points

-Each stair run adds framing, hardware, and labor.
+Each stair run adds framing, materials, and labor.
 Wider stairs and landings increase investment.

 6. Permits & Code Compliance